BLEND360/blendx-sfguide-mktplace/docs/DEPLOYMENT.md

 6. Creates the Application Package if it doesn't exist
 7. Registers a new patch in the QA release channel
 8. Upgrades and restarts the application (if installed)

+> **📝 Note: Running Deploy QA before Application Instance exists**
+>
+> If you run Deploy QA before creating the Application Instance (Step 5 in Initial Setup), the pipeline will:
+> - ✅ Build and push images successfully
+> - ✅ Upload files to stage successfully
+> - ✅ Create the new patch successfully
+> - ❌ Fail at the "Upgrade Application" step (application doesn't exist)
+>
+> **This is expected behavior.** The patch is still created and available.
+After the pipeline fails, run `./setup/create-application.sh --all-envs` to create the application instances.
+Subsequent Deploy QA runs will work normally.

 ### Version Strategy